Isle of Colonsay

 HERITAGE HIGHLIGHTS: The old ruined medieval priory on Oronsay, with an ancient carved cross and medieval grave slabs

-At the other end of Colonsay is The Strand, a sandy straight that seperates Colonsay from the island Oronsay.
-The Strand is laid bare at low tide, allowing visitors to walk a magical mile across the sand to Oronsay, where the ruins of a medieval priory stand in a nature reserve famous for its bird life and resident seal population.
+At the other end of Colonsay is The Strand, a sandy straight that separates Colonsay from the island Oronsay.
+The Strand is laid bare at low tide, allowing visitors to walk a magical mile across the sand to Oronsay, where the ruins of a medieval priory stand in a nature reserve famous for its birdlife and resident seal population.

 Before the priory stands a carved cross, and within one of the old priory buildings is an exhibition of medieval grave slabs recovered from the site.
 This is a magical, timeless place, with a pace of life so much at odds with today's modern cities.
 Standing stones are dotted around the islands, and the ruins of prehistoric burial sites.